-What a wonderful breakfast we had with our cousins!
+What a wonderful breakfast we had with our cousin Angel and her husband Kevin!
 A veritable feast compared to our regular RV travel fare.

 As we boarded the RV for a day at a nearby NWR we were approached by two gentlemen.
 Apparently county ordinances prohibit the parking of vehicles on the side of the road, unless otherwise marked.
 They were very nice about it, and told us where we could park nearby.
 We checked out the locations and settled on a nice one near the beginning of the neighborhood.